herumi/mcl/api.md

 libmclbn384.a     |          6       |         6        |   48    |   48    |

 ## Thread safety
-All functions except for initialization and changing global setting are thread-safe.
+All functions except for initialization and changing global settings are thread-safe.

 ## Initialization